SMAPPNYU/bluesky-feed-ts/README.md

-# Scala feed generator for Bluesky
+# Feed generator for Bluesky

 This repository is a customized fork of https://github.com/bluesky-social/feed-generator

-Want to be up to date with Scala news on Bluesky?
-Just follow the feed at https://bsky.app/profile/michal.pawlik.dev/feed/scala-feed

 # Implementation details